yanncharlou/ArturiaEssentialForFLStudio/README.md

 4. Set your Arturia Keylab Essential Keyboard to DAW mode by pressing `Map Select` then PAD 2.

 Et voilà. ;-)

+You can click on `watch` on the upper right corner of this page to get advised on news releases.

 Have fun and tell me what function I should add on wich button in next release.